webpack-contrib/grunt-webpack/README.md

 <h2 align="center">Requirements</h2>

 - Version 6 of `grunt-webpack` supports webpack 5 and (optional) `webpack-dev-server` version 4.
   - For webpack 4 use version 5 of `grunt-webpack`
+- Node.js 16.13.0 or newer

 <h2 align="center">Install</h2>